 Technologies can be used for many purposes.
-For example, electronic mail can be used by armies and peace groups.
+For example, social media can be used by armies and peace groups.
 Even so, every technology is typically easier to use for some purposes than others.
-Electronic mail is easy to use for sending messages, but it doesn't even make sense to use it to hit someone over the head.
+Texting is easy to use for sending messages, but it does not even make sense to use it to hit someone over the head.
 Thus, although technologies are multifunctional, they are never neutral.

 Weapons are tools for struggle, usually by inflicting violence.
 A bare hand or foot can be used as a weapon, but today the most commonly used weapons are technologies such as knives, rifles, and bombers.
-It is true that weapons can be used for peaceful purposes, for example a grenade as a paperweight or a fuel-air explosive as a piece of art.
+It is true that weapons can be used for peaceful purposes, for example, a grenade as a paperweight or a fuel-air explosive as a piece of art.
 It is even possible to caress someone with the barrel of a rifle.
 But it is far more common to use these technologies to inflict violence, because that is what they were designed for.

 For thinking about technology in relation to violence and peace, some theories of technology are more useful than others.
 To treat technologies as inherently good or bad is not helpful, because technologies have multiple uses.
 A more common view is that technologies are neutral.
 It is true that many technologies can be used for both good and bad purposes.
-But usually neutrality is taken to have a stronger meaning, such as that technologies are equally easy to use for different purposes, which is not helpful when comparing compact disks and cruise missiles.
-The approach taken here, a standard one in studies of technology, is that technologies are constructed for specific purposes and, as a result, are usually easier to use for those purposes (Winner, 1986).
-Users can choose and modify technologies for their own purposes but are constrained by the physical reality of artifacts and the inertia of associated social systems.
+But usually neutrality is taken to have a stronger meaning, such as that technologies are equally easy to use for different purposes, which is not helpful when comparing smartphones and cruise missiles.
+The approach taken here, a standard one in studies of technology, is that technologies are constructed for specific purposes and, as a result, are usually easier to use for those purposes.
+Users can choose and modify technologies for their own purposes but are constrained by the physical reality of artifacts and the inertia of associated social systems (Winner, 1986).

 In studies of how society influences technologies, one view, called technological determinism, is that technologies are autonomous, following their own trajectories (Smith and Marx, 1994).
-The contrary view is that technologies are largely determined by their origins and inevitably serve the purposes of their creators (Dickson, 1974).
+The contrary view is that technologies are largely determined by their origins and inevitably serve the purposes of their creators.
 An intermediate view is that technologies are shaped by the social conditions and groups that led to their creation but, once created, they can, within limits, be directly used or modified for other purposes.
 This is called the social shaping of technology (MacKenzie and Wajcman, 1999).

 It is conventional to think of humans and technologies as different categories: humans think, act, and design technologies, whereas technologies are not beings in the same sense.
 This conceptual division is breaking down somewhat as technologies take over more human functions ("thinking" by computers) and as technologies become part of humans (most dramatically as prostheses but more commonly as extensions of human senses and capabilities such as telephones for speaking and vehicles for moving).
-One perspective on technology, called actor-network theory (Latour, 1987), is based on rejecting the conceptual distinction between humans and artifacts, referring to both as actants and analyzing the way different actants enroll support, resist change, and so forth.
-This perspective can provide a refreshing perspective on the dynamics of technological societies.
-Nevertheless, for the account here, a conventional picture is used distinguishing between artifacts and humans.
+One perspective on technology, called actor-network theory (ANT), is based on rejecting the conceptual distinction between humans and artifacts, referring to both as actants and analyzing the way different actants enroll support, resist change, and so forth (Latour, 1987).
+This viewpoint can provide a refreshing perspective on the dynamics of technological societies.
+Nevertheless, for the account here, a conventional picture is used for distinguishing between artifacts and humans.

-Technologies can be divided into two categories, firstly those designed and most useful for violence and violent conflict, discussed in Section II, and secondly all other technologies.
-The role of technologies in peace and nonviolent conflict is covered in Section III.
+Technologies can be divided into two categories: first those designed and most useful for violence and violent conflict, discussed in the section titled "Technology for violent struggle", and second all other technologies.
+The role of technologies in peace and nonviolent conflict is covered in the section titled "Technology for peace and nonviolent struggle".